No products in the cart.

 I squatted at various times during both of my natural hospital labors.
 It was part of my very long type-written birth plan, and the doula-trained nurses were ready for me!
 With my daughter, I used a squatting bar.
 With my son, I had one arm around my husband’s neck and one around my best friend’s neck while I squatted.
 My husband later said he was worried about me tearing his head completely off as I roared our son into the world.

-- The Goddess Pose from yoga - This is great if you can center your knees over your feet.
+- The Deep Plie Squat – Also known as the goddess pose in Yoga.
 Your knees and feet should both be aligned WIDE, just outside your hip line.
-If your knees are wider than your feet, then you are asking for cartilage damage.
-Find and practice this BEFORE labor so you sink into it naturally when the urge comes.
-Again, don’t assume that getting an epidural means you won’t be doing squats.
+If your knees are wider or narrower than your feet or turned a different direction than your toes, then you are asking for cartilage damage.
+Find and practice this BEFORE labor so your flexibility has improved enough for you to sink into it naturally when the urge comes.
+Again, don’t assume that getting an epidural means you won’t be doing some squats.
 Many friends of mine who got epidurals were still placed in squatting positions by their nurses when baby wouldn’t come down.

 Take a deep breath and let your belly expand with air.
 Now exhale and pull your navel inward toward your spine.
 This “vacuum” or “sucking in” motion utilizes your corset muscle, formally known as your transverse abdominus (TVA).
 During pregnancy, your TVA gets very stretched out, as do the rest of your ab muscles, causing a natural diastasis recti (split in your six-pack).
 Your diastasis will close MUCH faster if you find your transverse, work it, connect to it, use it during labor, and start using it again right after birth.
 Tightening your transverse is more important than crunches and planks, because this is your flattening muscle that assists the uterus in pushing during labor.